guibwl/spinacia-cli/README.md

 # spinacia-cli
-a pure cli for my self
+a pure react cli for you